loginid1/loginid-wordpress-plugin/readme.txt

 Security:
   - Boost your website’s security through the use of multifactor authentication with strong public/private key credentials.

-For more information on how the DirectWeb plugin works, please view our [documentation](https://docs.loginid.io).
+For more information on how the plugin works, please view our [documentation](https://docs.loginid.io).
+Try out LoginID's API through our [interactive tutorial](https://tutorial.loginid.io/).

 **Tell us how we’re doing.**
 Have the plugin in production?
 Tell us about your site on [marketing@loginid.io](marketing@loginid.io) and we’ll post on our social channels!